Transforming drug discovery through network biology

-Trevor has over 40 years’ distinguished experience in the pharmaceutical and biotechnology industries as well as in academia.
-He is currently a Non-Executive Director of the life sciences investment company Arix Bioscience plc.
+Trevor was appointed to the Board in October 2015 as a Non-Executive Director and appointed Independent Non-Executive Chairman in March 2021.
+Trevor has over 40 years’ distinguished experience in the pharmaceutical and biotechnology industry as well as in academia.
+He is currently a NonExecutive Director of the life sciences investment company Arix Bioscience plc.
 He is also Visiting Professor at King’s College, London and holds honorary degrees and Gold Medals from seven universities.
 Previously, Trevor held significant roles in industry including Director of Allergan Inc. from 2005 to 2015 and R&D Director of The Wellcome Foundation from 1987 to 1994, where he was responsible for the development of AZT, Zovirax, Lamictal, Malarone and other medicines.
 Trevor has also held a number of advisory and regulatory roles including Director General of the Association of the British Pharmaceutical Industry (“ABPI”), Board member of the European Federation of Pharmaceutical Industry Associations (“EFPIA”) and the International Federation of Pharmaceutical Manufacturers Associations (“IFPMA”), a member of the UK Government regulatory agency, The Medicines Commission, a member of the UK Government Pharmaceutical Industry Ministerial Strategy Working Group on Pharmaceuticals, an adviser to the Cabinet Office on the Human Genome Project, a member of the Prime Minister’s Task Force on the Competitiveness of the Pharmaceutical Industry (“PICTF”) and Chair of the Government Advisory Group on Genetics Research.
-He joined the e-therapeutics Board in October 2015 and chairs the Remuneration Committee.

-Michael was appointed to the Board of e-therapeutics plc as a Non-Executive Director in February 2020.
-He is also Chairman of the Audit Committee and a member of the Remuneration Committee.
-Michael is currently Chief Executive Officer of Sarossa Plc.
-In addition, he is Non-Executive Chairman of Adams Plc and Hardy Oil & Gas Plc and he is also a non-executive director of Blake Holdings Limited and ORA Limited.
-Michael has been a director of a number of other AIM quoted companies during the last ten years, including DeepMatter Group Plc, Tissue Regenix Group Plc, Nanoco Group Plc and Ceres Power Holdings Plc.
-He has a degree in Economics from Leeds University and is a member of the Institute of Chartered Accountants in England and Wales.
+Michael was appointed to the Board as a Non-Executive Director in February 2020.
+Michael is currently Chief Executive Officer of Sarossa plc.
+In addition, he is Chairman of Adams plc and Hardy plc and he is also a Non-Executive Director of Blake Holdings Limited and ORA Limited.
+Michael has been a Director of a number of other AIM quoted companies during the last ten years, including DeepMatter Group plc, Tissue Regenix Group plc, Nanoco Group plc and Ceres Power Holdings plc.
+Michael has a degree in Economics from Leeds University and is a member of the Institute of Chartered Accountants in England and Wales.
 His early career included working as an accountant and manager with PriceWaterhouse for 7 years in London and Abu Dhabi.